great-expectations/great_expectations/docs/docusaurus/docs/contributing/style_guides/code_style.md

 Our CI system will perform static type-checking using [mypy](https://mypy.readthedocs.io/en/stable/index.html#).

-`contrib` and other select `great_expectations/` packages are excluded from type-checking.
+`contrib` and other select `great_expectations` packages are excluded from type-checking.
 See the `mypy` section in [`pyproject.toml`](https://github.com/great-expectations/great_expectations/blob/develop/pyproject.toml) for more details.

 To verify your code will pass the CI type-checker, run `invoke type-check --install-types`.